USD ($)

 AspectVirtualizationContainerization

-Resource UtilizationMultiple VMs on a single physical server, each with its OSApplications in isolated containers sharing the same OS kernel
+Resource UtilizationMultiple VMs on a single physical server, each with its own OSApplications in isolated containers sharing the same OS kernel

 IsolationStrong isolation between VMsLess isolation, improved with features